 - Check how much are of land you have.
 And accordingly, craft a business plan.
 Generally, you will need to concentrate on the cost of growing and marketing strategies.

-- You must have the adequate drainage facility.
+- You must have an adequate drainage facility.
 Check it out.

 - Check what are the hand tools and equipment you need for growing asparagus.
 And arrange the same.

 - Finally, asparagus farming demands patience.
-You can expect first-time harvest al least after 2 years of planting.
+You can expect a first-time harvest at least after 2 years of planting.